maudzung/self_driving_car_nanodegree/term1_ComputerVision_DeepLearning_Sensor/CarND-Advanced-Lane-Lines/README.md

 ### Pipeline (video)

-1. The first frame, I using the sliding window to find the two lane lines.
+1. For the first frame, I using the sliding window to find the two lanelines.

-2. The next frames, I considered the conditions: whether both two lane lines detected or not.
+2. For the next frames, I considered the conditions: whether both two lanelines detected or not.
-If both lane lines are detected, I will search the lane lines based on the previous results on the previous frames.
+If both lanelines are detected, I will search the lanelines based on the previous results on the previous frames.
-Otherwise, I used the sliding window to search the lane lines.
+Otherwise, I used the sliding window to search the lanelines.

-I used a buffer to store fit parameters of 20 frames.
-I computed an average of the buffer to find the fit parameters of the two lane lines.
+I used a buffer to store fit parameters of the lanelines of 20 frames.
+I computed an average of the buffer to find the fit parameters of the two lanelines.
 The code is in `average_fit()` function in `utils.py`, and the lines #145 to #147 in `detect_lanelines.py`

 This step was implemented in my code in `main.py` from lines #81 to lines #89.